Abbas ibn Firnas: Armen Firman

-However, there is no reference to Armen Firman in other secondary sources, all of which deal exhaustively with Ibn Firnas' flight attempt.
-Armen Firman is not mentioned in al-Maqqari's account.

-As this story was recorded only in a single primary source, al-Maqqari, and since Firman's jump is said to have been Ibn Firnas' source of inspiration, the lack of any mention of Firman in al-Maqqari's account may point to synthesis, the tower jump later confused with Ibn Firnas' gliding attempt in secondary writings.
+However, other secondary sources that deal exhaustively with Ibn Firnas' flight attempt make no reference at all to Armen Firman.
+Al-Maqqari's account of Ibn Firnas, being the sole primary source of the flight story, makes no mention of Firman.
+Since Firman's jump is said to have been Ibn Firnas' source of inspiration, the lack of any mention of Firman in Al-Maqqari's account may point to synthesis—the tower jump later confused with Ibn Firnas' gliding attempt in secondary writings.
+In fact, it is likely that Armen Firman is simply the Latinized name of Abbas ibn Firnas.

 Legacy

 In 1973, a statue of Ibn Firnas by the sculptor Badri al-Samarrai was installed at the Baghdad International Airport in Iraq.

 In 1976, the International Astronomical Union (IAU) approved of naming a crater on the moon after him as Ibn Firnas.
-In 2011, one of the bridges going over the Guadalquivir river in Córdoba, Spain, was named the "Abbas Ibn Firnás Bridge".
+In 2011, one of the bridges going over the Guadalquivir river in Córdoba, Spain, was named the "Abbas ibn Firnás Bridge".
 A British one-plane airline, Firnas Airways, was also named after him.